MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### LegacySameSiteCookieBehaviorEnabled
   #### Enable default legacy SameSite cookie behavior setting

   #### Supported versions:
   - On Windows and macOS since 80 or later

   #### Description
   Lets you revert all cookies to legacy SameSite behavior.
 Reverting to legacy behavior causes cookies that don't specify a SameSite attribute to be treated as if they were "SameSite=None", and removes the requirement for "SameSite=None" cookies to carry the "Secure" attribute.

-You can set the following values for this policy:

-* 1 = Revert to legacy SameSite behavior for cookies on all sites

-* 2 = Use SameSite-by-default behavior for cookies on all sites

 If you don't set this policy, the default behavior for cookies that don't specify a SameSite attribute will depend on other configuration sources for the SameSite-by-default feature.
 This feature might be set by a field trial or by enabling the same-site-by-default-cookies flag in edge://flags.

+Policy options mapping:

+* DefaultToLegacySameSiteCookieBehavior (1) = Revert to legacy SameSite behavior for cookies on all sites

+* DefaultToSameSiteByDefaultCookieBehavior (2) = Use SameSite-by-default behavior for cookies on all sites

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes